MartinThoma/MartinThoma.github.io/content/2017-01-11-paper-list.md

 * Pooling: Can it be replaced by convolutions?
 * Ensembles: Train an ensemble, use it to get better labels than simple one-hot encoding, train new single network on new labels.
 (Possibly the same as <a href="https://arxiv.org/abs/1503.02531">Distilling the Knowledge in a Neural Network</a>)
 * OCR and semantic segmentation
+* Negative images
+* How does taking grayscale images on color-image trained networks decrease performance?